Updated

 Price: £535 | After grant: from £185 + installation | Full review →

-The Ohme Home Pro costs more upfront but saves you money on every single charge through its smart tariff integration.
-If you're on Octopus Intelligent Go or a similar tariff, the Ohme pays for the price difference within months.
+The Ohme Home Pro costs more upfront but claws it back on every charge via smart tariff integration.
+On Octopus Intelligent Go or similar, the price difference pays itself back in months.

 Why it suits renters:

-- Solar diverting built in — useful if your rental property has solar panels
+- Solar diverting built in — useful on rentals with panels

 Cost breakdown: